mhoffman/kmos/doc/source/tutorials/first_model_api.rst

                  actions=[Action(coord=coord, species='CO')],
                  rate_constant='p_CO*bar*A/sqrt(2*pi*umass*m_CO/beta)')

+.. warning:: In order to ensure correct functioning of the kmos kMC solver every action should have a corresponding condition for the same coordinate.

 Now you might wonder, how come we can simply use m_CO and beta and such.
 Well, that is because the evaluator will to some trickery to resolve such terms.
 So beta will be first be translated into 1/(kboltzmann*T) and as